saahil-mehta/wikipedia-task/README.md

 #### GitHub Repository

-The code is hosted in a private GitHub repository named `interview-de-task`.
+The code is hosted in a private GitHub repository named `wikipedia-task`.
 Both principals have been provided with access to the repository and the Cloud platform.

 ### Workflow